v-nagubandi01/UAVLogViewer/backend/README.md

 - **deepagent.py**: AI agent using Google Gemini with specialized prompts for ArduPilot log analysis
 - **parser.py**: Optimized MAVLink binary log parser using pymavlink
 - **message_information.py**: Definitions for different MAVLink message types and their fields

+## Agent Architecture

+The UAV Log Viewer uses **DeepAgents**, a sophisticated AI framework that excels at handling complex conversations and can intelligently use subagents and tools to complete tasks.
+DeepAgents provides advanced state management and decision-making capabilities that make it ideal for analyzing flight log data.

+### Available Tools

+The agent has access to five specialized tools for flight log analysis:

+1. **`select_message_types_tool`**: Intelligently selects relevant MAVLink message types (GPS, ATT, VIBE, etc.) based on the user's question and flight characteristics.

+2. **`generate_pandas_code_tool`**: Creates optimized pandas code for data analysis, taking into account the selected message types, question context, and flight lifecycle behavior.

+3. **`pandas_executor_tool`**: Executes the generated pandas code on the flight data and stores the results for further processing.

+4. **`pandas_code_correction_tool`**: Automatically detects and fixes errors in pandas code execution, ensuring robust data analysis.

+5. **`summarize_results_tool`**: Provides intelligent summarization of analysis results, presenting findings in a clear and actionable format.

+### Example Conversations

+#### Question 1: "What was the highest altitude reached during the flight?"

+**Tool Flow:**
+1. **Select Message Types Tool** → Identifies that GPS/POS messages contain altitude data
+2. **Generate Pandas Tool** → Creates code to find maximum altitude, considering flight lifecycle and data collection patterns
+3. **Execute Pandas Tool** → Runs the analysis and stores results
+4. **Summarize Results Tool** → Formats the findings

+**Final Answer:** "The highest altitude reached was 124.6 meters, which was extracted from the POS table at timestamp 2024-01-08 09:45:23 during the autonomous flight phase."

+#### Question 2 (Follow-up): "Why did you look at the POS table?"

+**Tool Flow:**
+- **No tools called** → DeepAgent leverages conversation history and tool execution context to provide a contextual explanation

+**Final Answer:** "I selected the POS table because it contains the most accurate GPS position data including altitude measurements.
+The POS messages are specifically designed for position reporting and provide higher precision altitude data compared to other message types like GPS, which may have different coordinate systems or update rates."

 ## Dependencies